 The SEEK (Search for Education, Elevation & Knowledge) Program is a higher education opportunity program offered at each of the senior colleges of CUNY.

-SEEK was created in 1966 when the New York State Legislature enacted a law that mandated the creation of programs providing access and support for New York City residents and that advanced the cause of equality and educational opportunity at CUNY.
+SEEK was created in 1966 when the New York State They have added a positive dimension to York College Legislature enacted a law that mandated the creation of programs providing access and support for New York City residents and that advanced the cause of equality and educational opportunity at CUNY.
 Today, the university maintains a commitment to admit students under the provisions of this law.